 - Highlighting innovative proven international strategies to help accelerate progress in China

 In the weeks after the workshop, which concluded on Friday, the experts will draft a set of key principles to guide a good clean air action plan, as well as a list of specific measures to tackle both air pollution and climate change for each industry sector.
 The experts will also develop a set of metrics to help with compliance and enforcement of government policies.
 The group will also offer further technical assistance for implementation of environmental policies in the Jing-Jin-Ji region.
 These bilingual outcome documents will be distributed to all workshop participants and used for further advocacy and education on the issue among key stakeholders in China.

-The workshop follows the Paulson Institute’s recent launch of its Climate Change and Air Quality Program, announced by Institute Chairman Hank Paulson at the Boao Forum for Asia in Seattle.
+The workshop follows the Paulson Institute’s recent launch of its new Climate Change and Air Quality Program, announced by Institute Chairman Hank Paulson at the Boao Forum for Asia in Seattle.
 Through research, engagement with multiple stakeholders, and advocacy, the program will advance efforts in the United States and China to curb the impacts of climate change and work toward solutions for the air pollution problem.

 Other organizing partners include the Energy Foundation, Energy Innovation LLC, and Clean Air Alliance of China.